stephen-nene/alx-pre_course/README.md

 My first readme @ ALX

-dont know what to add
+dont know what to add here